dileep-p/myblog/content/blog/2017-03-06-Setup-ranger-with-HA.markdown

 - container
 - docker
 - kubernetes
-- ranger
+- Rancher
-- rangeros
+- Rancheros
 - ec2
 - linux
 ---

-*In this blog, we are setting up a highly available Ranger cluster in AWS and running Kubernetes on top of it*
+*In this blog, we are setting up a highly available Rancher cluster in AWS and running Kubernetes on top of it*

 ### Why Rancher?